 Ctrl+W to move between splits.

 Ctrl+E to start typing commands, and you can see which commands are available by pressing the tab or viewing the help topic help commands.

 Micro’s keybindings are what you would expect from a simple-to-use editor.
 The bindings may be rebound using the

 ~/.config/micro/bindings.json file.
 Each key is bound to an action.

-Here is a list with some of Micro’s hotkeys, but probably you already know most of them.
+Here is a list of some of Micro’s hotkeys, but probably you already know most of them.

 Ctrl+O: Open File